The Completely Superfluous Q & A

 Q: Do you have any formal training regarding photography?

-A: I formally taught myself, but I do keep up with publications in print and online.
+A: Like most things in life I've wanted to achieve - I taught myself, but I do keep up with techniques and technology via publications in print and online.

 Q: Where is your favorite place to live and work as a photographer in the World and why?